jalpp/DojoLiga/README.md

 # DojoLiga

-DojoLiga is an open source Discord backed backend system that allows Dojo community admins to create/config and manage Lichess and Chess.com tournaments, while allows users to play in Dojo yearly tournaments and qualify for Dojo candidates!
+DojoLiga is an open source serverless Discord backed backend system that allows Dojo community admins to create/config and manage Lichess and Chess.com arena, swiss and round robin tournaments, while allows users to play in Dojo yearly tournaments and qualify for Dojo candidates!
 More info [here](https://www.chessdojo.club/tournaments?type=info)

 ## Tech Stack